-After 2 years in Georgia I noticed that the more integrated I became, the less I remembered how it felt like to prepare my first trip to here.
+After several years in Georgia I noticed that the more integrated I became, the less I remembered how it felt like to prepare my first trip to here.
 I started forgetting that some readers have never been to Georgia at all, therefore have no idea, what to expect and what to be ready for.
 I beg your pardon and launch a series of posts about basic tourist things.

 Georgia is not the most conservative country in the world.
 Rather vice versa: it is open to visitors.
 The Georgians, looking sometimes quite grumpy, will treat you with kindness and understanding, if you are lost, tired or hungry.
 However, like in any other country, there are some cultural and routine-related peculiarities I want to tell more about.
 Let’s start with the transport issues.
 Please read, ask your questions and share the information with your friends!